Kyrremann/TagStory/README.md

 * ~~XML styling of elements and views used in the app[[1]][xml-style]~~
 * Create abstract class which takes care of loading in the story parts for all the different classes, just the basic
 * Add code to allow custom fonts
  * Different way to be solved, but either with a reflection class and a application class that checks to see if there are textviews that don't have their typeface set
+ * Use only Google Fonts
 * Ensure black text on older phones
+* Rewrite the JSON Story hierarchy
 * Contact us dialog
  * help@tagstory.no